vijaysbhat/dojo/system_design.md

       * LIFO queue to process requests that aren't about to time out on the client (and will be retried anyway)
       * Drop old requests - takes care of badly behaved clients
     * Client side
-      * Jitter to request timing
+      * Add jitter to request retry timing
       * Exponential backoff